I’m Done Homeschooling—What Do I Do Now?

 Start a Business.
 Have a business idea you’ve been turning over in your head for years?
 Now’s the time to put it into action!
 For millions of people, running your own business is the great American dream.
 The empty-nest years offer the free time to pursue that dream.
 Who says you’re too old?
 Did you know Martha Stewart did not publish the first issue of her now-famous magazine until she was 50?
 And the “Colonel” Harland Sanders didn’t start Kentucky Fried Chicken until he was 62!

 Whatever you do, look to St. Anne, grandmother of Jesus, to be your prayer partner.
 Pray for guidance, and take it before the Blessed Sacrament.
 As mentioned above, homeschooling is an identity, and finding your identity once the homeschooling years have passed takes time and discernment.
-If you’ve already moved on from homeschooling, let us know in the Community what you are up to these days!
+If you’ve already moved on from homeschooling, let us know in the Community or Facebook group what you are up to these days!